/

 Why?

-The ispmanager panel has an important feature: additional partitions or disks can be mounted only before installing the ispmanager panel, otherwise, smooth operation of the panel is not guaranteed.
+Additional partitions or disks can be mounted only before installing the ispmanager panel, otherwise, smooth operation of the panel is not guaranteed.

 As an exception, you can mount storage for backups after installing the panel.
 This will not affect operation.

-The panel stores sites and user mail in the "/var/www/" directory, and databases in the "/var/lib/" directory.
-So to use a separate disk for storing sites and mail, use the mount point "/var/www/", and for databases – "/var/lib/".
-You can also use the "/var/" directory for all of it together.
+The panel stores sites and user mail in the /var/www/ directory, and databases in the /var/lib/ directory.
+So to use a separate disk for storing sites and mail, use the mount point /var/www/, and for databases – /var/lib/.
+You can also use the /var/ directory for all of it together.

-Mount to the "/var/lib/" or "/var/" directory when installing the operating system, as they contain data from important OS directories.
+Mount to the /var/lib/ or /var/ directory when installing the operating system, as they contain data from important OS directories.

 Instructions

-Mounting an additional disk in the "/var/www" directory:
+Mounting an additional disk in the /var/www/ directory:

 1. Mount the additional disk to the server.